Baho717/SozoApp/README.md

 # SozoApp
 This is an application that serves as a one stop for all your medication and doctors appointment needs.

-- **Feature Changed From Initial Proposal:**
-Make at least one unit test.<br/>
-I believed that adding a day notification was more practical than a unit test.
-I will revisit this over the break.

 ## Technologies
 - **Backend** - C# 10
 - **ORM** - EF 6